The area of law dealing with complaints against government decisions is called administrative law. The purpose of administrative law is twofold:

 The South Australian Civil and Administrative Tribunal (SACAT) largely has jurisdiction to hear matters under State Acts, along with the Administrative and Disciplinary Division of the District Court.

 The South Australian Civil and Administrative Tribunal (SACAT) began operation on 30 March 2015.
-It replaces a number of other Tribunals and Boards such as the Residential Tenancies Tribunal and the Guardianship Board.
+It replaced a number of other Tribunals and Boards such as the Residential Tenancies Tribunal and the Guardianship Board.

 For more information about SACAT see the SACAT website

 Objectives [s 8]

 Objects of the South Australian Civil and Administrative Tribunal Act 2013 (SA) include: